 I do really love the timeless pattern of the floor and think it works well with the boho modern style I was going for.

 I was looking to purchase a vanity in this style and was so disappointed to discover that everything I liked was really expensive.
 My favorite option was about $1200 and it still wasn’t the color I wanted so I’d have to paint it, plus it was a little longer than I wanted.
 I quickly realized that my best option was to make my own custom vanity from scratch.
 It was a big project but it allowed me to get the look I wanted customized to my bathroom, all for a fraction of the cost it would have been if I’d purchased a custom vanity!
 I couldn’t find any existing plans for a vanity like this online so I made up my own plans.
-I’ll be posting a tutorial for this project soon!
+Here’s a link to the tutorial for this vanity: DIY Bathroom Double Vanity.

 All four drawers in the vanity open and have these cool little compartments in them… perfect for my obsession with efficient storage.

 Plus, I love the additional open storage on the bottom.